gvwilson/thirdbit/src/fiction/leaderboard/index.md

 Oops:
 as soon as the Belgian saw An.ton start to climb, she had canceled the land transfer.
+She wouldn't be anyone's client ever again.

 "Still there?"
 I asked.

-He was quiet for a moment.
+He was silent for a moment.
 When he spoke,
 he sounded tired.
 "Why?"

 "Because fuck you," I said.
-"My parents didn't get to pick when and how they died.
+"My parents didn't get to pick when and how they died, so why should you?
 And I had a look at that Stonehenge project of yours.
 Those bots were supposed to remediate deep-sea fishing damage.
 You could have burned just as much money doing that,